davidesidoti/astrocourse/PROGRESS.md

 **March 26, 2025 (Latest)**
 - Continued development of the Stellar Astrophysics Module
+- Implemented the sixth section:
+  - Energy Transport in Stellar Interiors - Covering radiative, convective, and conductive energy transport mechanisms, temperature gradients, opacity sources, energy transport in different types of stars, and observational evidence
-- Implemented the fifth section:
+- Previously implemented the fifth section:
   - Nuclear Fusion - Covering nuclear physics fundamentals, hydrogen fusion processes (PP chain and CNO cycle), helium fusion and beyond, neutrino production and detection, energy transport in stellar interiors, and connection to stellar lifetimes
 - Also implemented the fourth section:
   - The Interstellar Medium and Star-Forming Regions - Covering the composition and structure of the interstellar medium, molecular clouds, star-forming regions, feedback mechanisms, and observational techniques